onedata/onedata-documentation/doc/using_onedata/tokens.md

 that are used to access services other than Onezone - this way, the service is given limited power to perform operations on behalf of the user, restricted to the necessary minimum.
-For example, a token used to mount a Oneclient should be confined with a service token that whitelists the Oneprovider service.
+For example, a token used to mount a Oneclient should be confined with a service caveat that whitelists just the Oneprovider service.
 Such token cannot be used in Onezone API for any (possibly malicious) operations, which ensures security even if the Oneprovider service is not fully trusted.